-The Underlying Funds consist of unaffiliated mutual funds, unaffiliated exchange-traded funds, and unaffiliated limited partnerships, including hedge funds.
+The Underlying Funds consist of unaffiliated U.S. and foreign mutual funds and exchange-traded funds, and unaffiliated limited partnerships, including hedge funds.
 Because investments in unaffiliated limited partnerships, including hedge funds, may be illiquid, the Fund will not make any such investment if such investment would result in the Fund holding more than 15% of its net assets in illiquid investments.